 Are you alarmed about climate change?
 Good.
-You should be.
+According to David Wallace-Wells, you should be.

 “What stands before us a challenge of not only incomprehensible scale, but also undeniable urgency,” he said.